 Self-responsibility and Self-love

-I can commit to myself and say whatever I do from this moment forward will be for my joy, my expansion and my desire to express my light in the world.
+I can commit to myself that whatever I do from this moment forward will be for my joy, expansion and desire to express my light in the world.
 I will bring the truth of my heart out in the open, not for the sake of others or because I owe it to the world for my existence, but because I love my Self so completely.
 And because it feels so unbelievably joyful!

 I’ve heard it said that lack of self-love is the root of co-dependence; for me that was only partially helpful.
 This was the missing piece.
 Without self-responsibility, I couldn’t access true self-love.
 The missing piece lay somewhere deep in the disconnection from Self.
 When that is plugged back in, all the old stories fall away.